rsksmart/devportal-1.0/rif/relay/operator-manual.md

 To deploy a smart wallet, we need to do some steps to generate the wallet address, fund it and finally deploy the smart wallet.
 Here below the steps required:

 1. Generate your smart wallet address.
-To do this you need to call the method `getSmartWalletAddress` on the `SmartWalletFactory` contract, it can be found in the relay repo under `src/cli/compiled/SmartWalletFactory.json`.
+To do this, you need to call the method `getSmartWalletAddress` on the `SmartWalletFactory` contract, it can be found in the relay repo under `src/cli/compiled/SmartWalletFactory.json`.
    You need to extract the abi from there and then use it to instantiate the contract with web3.
    Here is an example of how to do it: